 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Middletown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Middletown is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Middletown who work in office and administrative support (15.16%), sales jobs (11.10%), and food service (8.70%).
+There are especially a lot of people living in Middletown who work in office and administrative support (11.53%), sales jobs (9.42%), and management occupations (7.22%).

-Middletown is a somewhat ethnically-diverse city.
+Middletown is a very ethnically-diverse city.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middletown include Irish, English, Italian, and Dutch.
+Important ancestries of people in Middletown include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Middletown is English.
 Other important languages spoken here include Spanish and Chinese.